-Going through your own likes, dislikes and necessities is a very good manner to know what you actually want and which habit will enhance it.
+Understanding your interests, dislikes and necessities is an outstanding manner of knowing what you want and which habit will enhance it.

-If you want be strong in mathematics but also you are lazy, you can start a habit of solving 5 sums daily and learning a few multiplication tables.
+If you aren’t active in mathematics, but also you are lazy, you can start a habit of solving five sums daily and learning a few multiplication tables.

 In no time you will notice that your number of daily sums has increased without even taking extra efforts.

-Apart from all above, one more important aspect is ‘Time management’.
+Apart from all the above, one more important aspect is ‘Time management‘.

-To form anything into habit, you can do the same thing daily on same time.
+To form anything into a habit, you can do the same thing daily at the same time.

 This way our body gets used to it and automatically our brain knows it’s time to do the thing.